What are dentures?

 There are 2 main types of dentures:

 Complete.
-This type of denture replaces all of the teeth and their adjacent tissues in an arch.
+This type of denture replaces all of the teeth and their nearby tissues in an arch.

-Complete and partial dentures can be placed either after the teeth are removed and
+Complete and partial dentures can be placed after the teeth are removed and the gums

-the gums have healed (conventional) or immediately after the teeth are removed (immediate).
+have healed (conventional).
+Or they can be placed right after the teeth are removed

 Conventional.
-Conventional dentures allow a recovery time (usually 4 to 8 weeks) after all of the
+Conventional dentures allow a recovery time (often 4 to 8 weeks) after all of the

 teeth are extracted before the dentures are placed in the mouth.

 Immediate.
-This type of denture does not allow a healing period after all of the teeth are removed.
+This type of denture doesn't allow a healing period after all of the teeth are removed.

 The denture is immediately fit into the mouth after all teeth are removed.
 More adjustments